 Synopsis: Accessibility information for seniors and persons with a disability, including wheelchair users visiting Las Vegas to play slot machines.
-Nevada has over 10,000 severely disabled in wheelchairs and 55,000 residents have been issued permanent handicapped parking rights.
-With today's Las Vegas population, it means that approximately 81,000 residents are disabled and out of the 36 million people that visited Las Vegas this year, 2.8 million were disabled!
+Nevada has over 10,000 severely disabled in wheelchairs, and 55,000 residents have been issued permanent handicapped parking rights.
+With today's Las Vegas population, approximately 81,000 residents are disabled, and out of the 36 million people that visited Las Vegas this year, 2.8 million were disabled!
 For many elderly and even not-so-older adults playing slots is still the most enjoyable and relaxing form of gambling.
 With this in mind, we have compiled some exciting slot machine facts and fiction.

-Of course, today, all of the new casinos and hotels are fully compliant with ADA when they open for business.
-So, too, are all of the new restaurants, stores and office buildings, supermarkets have electric carts that will be loaned to the wheelchair bound or seniors that have difficulty walking and parking spots for the disabled are all over the valley.
-Las Vegas is very good accessibility wise for the disabled visitor.
+All new casinos and hotels fully comply with ADA when they open for business.
+So, too, are all of the new restaurants, stores, and office buildings, supermarkets have electric carts that will be loaned to the wheelchair-bound or seniors that have difficulty walking, and parking spots for the disabled are all over the valley.
+Las Vegas is excellent accessibility-wise for disabled visitors.

 Las Vegas Hotels

-There are a number of companies in Vegas that offer transportation for visitors in wheelchairs:
+There are several companies in Vegas that offer transportation for visitors in wheelchairs: